RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 |fig 10 2|

-To load data into LDS from global memory, it is read from global memory and placed into the work-item’s registers; then, a store is performed to LDS.
-Similarly, to store data into global memory, data is read from LDS and placed into the workitem’s registers, then placed into global memory.
+To load data into LDS from global memory, it is read from global memory and placed into the work-item's registers; then, a store is performed to LDS.
+Similarly, to store data into global memory, data is read from LDS and placed into the workitem's registers, then placed into global memory.
 To make effective use of the LDS, an algorithm must perform many operations on what is transferred between global memory and LDS.
 It also is possible to load data from a memory buffer directly into LDS,